The Cubs have the day off today as we wind down the backstretch of spring training.

 When I get a chance to chat with former players like Willie Wilson and The Hawk, sometimes I still feel like a kid.
 In my early years announcing Cubs spring games, I jokingly called it “Sheridan’s Spring Break.”
 Back then, I never envisioned that my yearly spring break would still be going on over three decades later, but as Robin Williams said: Spring is nature’s way of saying ‘Let’s Party!’

 In case you missed Gandpa Rossy’s first routine on Dancing With The Stars, here it is.
 Go Gramps Go!

 The Cubs have twelve more games to play before starting the regular season, having already played twenty-six spring contests.
 Only four of the remaining twelve are home games at Sloan Park.
 All four of the Sloan Park games are sold-out, which should bring the Cubs a new MLB record-setting spring home attendance figure.
 This would best last year’s Cubs MLB all-time home attendance mark of 226,163 for an average of 15,078 per game.

 Plain and simple, the Cubs in Mesa are the biggest draw MLB has in spring training.
 Not convinced?
-Consider…last spring the Cubs drew over 100K more fans to Sloan Park than 22 other MLB teams did to their home parks – over 100K more fans than 22 other teams!
+Consider…last year the Cubs drew over 100K more fans to Sloan Park than 22 other MLB teams did to their home parks – over 100K more fans in a spring season than 22 other teams!
 That’s Cub!